· Tutorials · 10 min read

 nano docker-compose.yaml

-My screen should resemble this:
+My screen looked like this:

-Now, I’ll copy the following YAML configuration:
+Now, I copied the following YAML configuration:

 YAML